eraycetinay/anti-commission/README.md

 Installation
 ```
-npm install anti-commission
+npm install anti-commission or bower install anti-commission
 ```

+anti-commission, calculates the number that should be used to prevent loss of commission in the payment process.

+```
+var antiCommission = require('anti-commission');
+var value = antiCommission(price, rate, convergence);
+```

+Eg;
 When trading for a $100 product, let's assume the bank gets 10%.
 That means your net profit is $90 dollars.
 Even if we do a $110 transaction to prevent damage, you'll still have $1 loss because the new 10% will be $11, not $10.
 So the net profit would be $99, not $100.
 It goes this way forever.
 At this point you can use this function to find the number you need to use to avoid commission damage.
-```
-var antiCommission = require('anti-commission');
-antiCommission(price, rate, convergence);
-```

-Eg;  Lets assume we have $100 product and %10 commission rate.
+Lets assume we have $100 product and %10 commission rate.
 If we set convergence number to 0.0005, we will earn $100 + ($0-$0.0005)
 ```
 antiCommission(100, 0.1, 0.0005); //will give "111.1115"